Garden Landscaping Ideas

 Check out this wildflower garden.
 We’ve lost so many of our wild meadows that pollinators, birds, and mammals are in decline.
 Help them out with a big wildflower meadow – they don’t take much care and they’re great in drought.

-Here’s a smart front garden landscape for urban and country dwellers.
+Here’s a smart front garden idea for urban and country dwellers.
 The red and black tile path is an eye-catcher especially with the smart box hedging and the standard bay plants framing the red doorway.

-This contemporary space is time-saving and right up-to-date but it doesn’t lack flowers for pollinators.
+This contemporary outdoor space is time-saving and right up-to-date but it doesn’t lack flowers for pollinators.
 Crisp white stone is used instead of a lawn with chic stone planters holding rosemary and verbena.
 The single colour palette choice of purple is very modern too.

 Low maintenance, beautiful, and pollinator-friendly – you don’t get more modern than that.